 KUKA supports all measures necessary to prevent the financing of transactions associated with or facilitating crimes (e.g. international terrorism).
 As such, certain transactions are prohibited at KUKA.

-I Cash Transactions
+I. Cash Transactions

 KUKA does not undertake cash transactions on a large scale.
 As a rule, cash payments and receipts in the course of KUKA business are usually not permitted.
 Nonetheless, situations may arise that require substantial cash payments particularly in connection with projects and business conducted in countries that do not yet have a developed financial and banking system.
-In such cases KUKA Aktiengesellschaft's Corporate Finance & Treasury Department must be informed of any such proposed cash transaction from EUR 5,000 equivalent and their instructions must be followed
+In such cases particular caution must be taken to ensure money laundering and other illegal financial transactions do not occur.
+In such cases KUKA Aktiengesellschaft's Corporate Treasury/Finance Department must be informed of any such proposed cash transaction and their instructions must be followed.